0xgny/IronLink-rUDP/README.md

-# IronLink rUDP: Reliable User-Space Transport Protocol
+# rUDP: High-Performance Network Protocol Implementation

-**IronLink rUDP** is a custom Reliable UDP transport protocol written in Rust.
+This project; **(which I named IronLink-rUDP for some reason)** is a custom Reliable UDP transport protocol written in Rust.
 It serves as a user-space implementation of the core reliability mechanisms required by high-performance network interconnects (similar to the foundational concepts in NVIDIA/Mellanox RoCE).

 By wrapping inherently stateless and unreliable UDP sockets in a stateful layer, IronLink guarantees exact packet ordering and assured delivery without the heavy connection overhead of TCP.